Ancistomus feldbergae

 Although originally described as a species of Peckoltia in 2012, a 2015 review conducted by Jonathan W. Armbruster (of Auburn University), David C. Werneke, and Milton Tan listed the species as valid within Ancistomus.

-Ancistomus feldbergae appears in the aquarium trade, where it is often referred to either as the orange-fin Xingu pleco, as the Gainsboro pleco, or by one of two associated L-numbers, which are L-012, L-013, and L-163.
+Ancistomus feldbergae appears in the aquarium trade, where it is often referred to either as the orange-fin Xingu pleco, the Gainsboro pleco, or by one of two associated L-numbers, which are L-012 and L-013.
+A very similar species, but found in the Rio do Pará, is designated L-163.